 Dustin Stolly and Jordan Roeschlaub

-Co-Presidents of Debt & Structured Finance at Newmark
+Vice Chairmen and Co-Heads of Debt and Structured Finance at Newmark

 Last year's rank: 10

 “We don’t think there’s anyone quite like us in the ecosystem,” Dustin Stolly said.
 “We’re sort of a hybrid, or an octopus, in terms of our varied debt and equity expertise, and we’re extremely proud of the volume and breadth of transaction activity that we’ve executed.”